matthewfeickert/talk-vCHEP-2021/talk.md

 ---
 # Summary

-- Through the combined use of the pure-Python libraries .bold[funcX and `pyhf`], demonstrated the ability to .bold[parallelize and accelerate] statistical inference of physics analyses on HPC systems through a .bold[FaaS solution]
+- Through the combined use of the pure-Python libraries .bold[funcX and `pyhf`], demonstrated the ability to .bold[parallelize and accelerate] statistical inference of physics analyses on HPC systems through a .bold[(fitting) FaaS solution]
 - Without having to write any bespoke batch jobs, inference can be registered and executed by analysts with a client Python API that still achieves the large performance gains compared to single node execution that is a typical motivation of use of batch systems.
 - Allows for transparently switching workflows from .bold[CPU to GPU] environments
    - Further performance testing ongoing